aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 ### What are we launching today?

-We’re launching a new EKS module `aws-eks-v2-alpha`.
+We’re launching a new EKS alpha module `aws-eks-v2-alpha`.
 It's a rewrite of existing `aws-eks` module with some breaking changes to address pain points in `aws-eks` module.

 ### Why should I use this feature?